Kushal20092003/-Financial-risk-assessment-for-loan-application-using-logistic-regression-and-factor-analysis/README.md

 - Communities Analysis

-a) Variables with High Communalities: These variables are strongly captured by the factors, indicating they share a lot of variances with the latent constructs.
+  - Variables with High Communalities: These variables are strongly captured by the factors, indicating they share a lot of variances with the latent constructs.

-b) Variables with Moderate Communalities: These are reasonably well explained by the factors but could be influenced by other unmeasured variables.
+  - Variables with Moderate Communalities: These are reasonably well explained by the factors but could be influenced by other unmeasured variables.

-c) Variables with Low Communalities: These are poorly explained by the factors, suggesting that either these variables are not highly related to the latent constructs or there are additional underlying factors not captured in this analysis.
+  - Variables with Low Communalities: These are poorly explained by the factors, suggesting that either these variables are not highly related to the latent constructs or there are additional underlying factors not captured in this analysis.